spiritfader/Buying-Guide/fan-connectors-and-rgb.md

 #### proprietary connectors
 As times have evolved many brands have come out with their own proprietary system for fans and RGB, there are too many to list them all.

-brands notorious for proprietary fan/RGB connecotrs include: Lian Li, Corsair and NZXT.
+brands notorious for proprietary fan/RGB connectors include: Lian Li, Corsair and NZXT.

 ![proprietary connectors](https://i.imgur.com/ZKLg0CA.png)